 Heading off to college is a big step.
 Your student has anticipated this step for a long time and probably worked hard throughout high school to get ready, apply, and make that final decision.
 As parents, you’ve been involved – sometimes in the thick of it all and sometimes on the sideline – and you are also anticipating a big change.

 But as big as that step to college seems, it is just that – one more step.
-And the step is that much easier for your student when he is prepared.
+And the step is that much easier for your student when they are prepared.
 Perhaps one of the reasons we all have so much anxiety about the college admissions process and the college transition process is that we see it as a giant leap rather than a step.

-Perhaps your student is worried about going to college when he has no clear idea of what he wants to major in or what career path he should take.
+Perhaps your student is worried about going to college when they have no clear idea of what they want to major in or what career path they should take.
 That’s OK.
-He’ll take a step toward exploring his interests and discovering his passion and direction.
-He’ll also learn that many paths can lead to a career or that one path may lead to many different careers.
+Your student will take a step toward exploring their interests and discovering a passion and direction.
+They’ll also learn that many paths can lead to a career or that one path may lead to many different careers.
 Steps.

-Perhaps your student is concerned because his high school grades were not strong and he is afraid that he may not be academically ready.
+Perhaps your student is concerned because their high school grades were not strong and they are afraid that they may not be academically ready.
 That’s OK.
-He’ll get help finding the appropriate level of courses to begin.
-He’ll find academic support (but he’ll need to reach out to take advantage of it).
-If he works hard and takes advantage of the support offered, he’ll take steps toward strengthening his academic skills so that he’ll be ready eventually for more difficult courses.
+Your student will get help finding the appropriate level of courses to begin.
+They’ll find academic support (but they’ll need to reach out to take advantage of it).
+If your student works hard and takes advantage of the support offered, they’ll take steps toward strengthening academic skills so that they’ll be ready eventually for more difficult courses.
 Steps.

-Perhaps your student is nervous because he is the first in his family to attend college.
+Perhaps your student is nervous because they are the first in the family to attend college.
 That’s OK.
-Although he may be the first in your family to attend college, he’ll follow in the footsteps of other first generation students who have blazed a trail.
-He’ll have guidance finding the appropriate steps to college success.
+Although your student may be the first in your family to attend college, they’ll follow in the footsteps of other first generation students who have blazed a trail.
+They’ll have guidance finding the appropriate steps to college success.
 Steps.

-College will provide your student the opportunity to continue steps in extracurricular activities or athletics that he loves as well as take steps to discover new opportunities.
-He’ll take steps in forging new friendships with many different kinds of people.
-He’ll take steps in independence and responsibility as he learns to manage his time and himself.
+College will provide your student the opportunity to continue steps in extracurricular activities or athletics that they love as well as take steps to discover new opportunities.
+Your student will take steps in forging new friendships with many different kinds of people.
+They’ll take steps in independence and responsibility as they learn time management and self-management.
 Many steps.